 History

 The Dalles Lock & Dam is 192 miles from the mouth of the Columbia River near the city of The Dalles, Oregon.
-The dam is a concrete gravity structure that was constructed by U.S. Army Corps of Engineers (operationally administered by the Portland District) in the 1950s for the purposes of hydroelectric power generation and maintenance of a navigational pool (Lake Celilo).
+The dam is a concrete gravity and embankment structure that was constructed by U.S. Army Corps of Engineers (operationally administered by the Portland District) in the 1950s for the purposes of hydroelectric power generation and maintenance of a navigational pool (Lake Celilo).
 The construction of the dam also included northern and eastern fish ladders for the passage of fish within the Columbia basin to upstream spawning grounds.
 The East Fish Ladder (EFL) is the primary and most heavily used of the two systems; likely due to its location within the historical riverbed and the attraction flows produced by the powerhouse.